serenorg/serendb/docs/rfcs/036-physical-replication.md

 2. Then the server reads the checpoint record from the WAL and starts the WAL replay starting from the checkpoint.
-This works differently in Neon: we start the WAL replay at the basebackup LSN, not from a checkpoint!
+This works differently in SerenDB: we start the WAL replay at the basebackup LSN, not from a checkpoint!
 If you connect to the server in this state, you get an
    error: ERROR: the database system is not yet accepting connections.
 We proceed to the next stage, when the WAL replay sees a running-xacts record.
-Or in Neon, the "CLOG scanning" mechanism can allow us to move directly to next stage, with all the caveats listed in this RFC.
+Or in SerenDB, the "CLOG scanning" mechanism can allow us to move directly to next stage, with all the caveats listed in this RFC.